AionSystem/SOVEREIGN-TRACE-PROTOCOL/PATENTS.md

 Under 35 U.S.C. § 273 (Prior Commercial Use Defense), a party that was
 commercially using an invention before another party's patent filing date has a statutory immunity from infringement claims under that patent.
+This defense is not automatically invalidated by the patent grant, but its applicability may be determined by a court.

 This defense applies to the Sovereign Trace Protocol on the following basis:

-**Date of first commercial use:** March 3, 2026 **Evidence of commercial use:** AionSystem/AION-BRAIN (origin archive, timestamped session records); AionSystem/SOVEREIGN-TRACE-PROTOCOL (public repository, initial commit); `stamp/FROZEN-2.0-MANIFEST.md` (anchor seal with reproducible Unix UTC timestamp 1741021200).
+**Date of first commercial use:** March 3, 2026 **Evidence of commercial use:** AionSystem/AION-BRAIN (origin archive, timestamped session records); AionSystem/SOVEREIGN-TRACE-PROTOCOL (public repository, initial commit); `stamp/FROZEN-4.0-MANIFEST.md` (anchor seal with reproducible Unix UTC timestamp 1741372800).

 **What this means in plain terms:**